Apollon77/ioBroker.tuya/README.md

 ### The IR Gateway/Sender Devices
 This is the real device you have as Hardware.
 This device is used by sub devices defined in the mobile App (see below) and can be used to learn and send custom IR codes.

 The "ir-learn" state in this device is a Trigger which can be used to learn IR codes.
-The learned code is then stored in the "202" state as base64 encoded String and this string can be used to send the code to the device.
+The learned code is then received in the "202" state as base64 encoded Data.

 The "ir-send" state can be used to send a base64 encoded IR code to the device.
-This can be used to send custom codes or to send the learned code from the "ir-learn" state.
+This can be used to send the learned code from the "ir-learn" state.

+**This way to control only works on the "main IR device" and only when connected locally (no cloud connection) (right now).**

 ### The IR Sub Devices
 The IR sub devices have a lot of "ir-*" states wich are all buttons to trigger the respective Button/IR code.
 The ir states should match the layout of the buttons in the mobile App.